MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

 ### Query builder mode

-The query editor has two modes: query builder and raw.
-Use the query builder mode to define your query.
+Use query builder mode to define your query.

 1. Below the data source, select **Database** and choose your database from the dropdown list.
 1. Select **From** and choose your table from the dropdown list.